 We have limited space with children in different age categories, hence I aim to make the most out of it to allow freedom of choice.
-Here is an example of a shelf arrangement with a silence game and a sand timer in basket, cutting strips, counting quantity and matching to the numbers activity, the knobless cylinders, learning to identify the initial sound “I spy” game, painting, matching cards, and a puzzle type activity.
+Here is an example of a shelf arrangement with a silence game and a sand timer in the basket, cutting strips, counting the quantity and matching to the numbers activity, the knobless cylinders, learning to identify the initial sound “I spy” game, painting, matching cards, and a puzzle type activity.

 We use cloth nappies at night until we feel the child was ready to go without them.
 Hanging and fastening washed nappies with a peg brought a sense of accomplishment, encouraged self-care, and was a great exercise for little fingers.

 I like to encourage care of the environment.
 For example, clearing the table after an art activity is a wonderful way to support a child’s desire for order and boost confidence and independence.
 It takes a lot of patience to prepare, assist and support the child from the educator’s perspective, however, it is definitely worth it.

 Even when we don’t have store-bought flowers, the children often start picking flowers from the loan.
 I quickly organize a tray and tools to do flower arrangments.
 This exercise boost child’s fine motor skills, concentration, and fosters a sense of beauty.

 Fine motor exercises with lacing cards I find to be effective at capturing a child’s attention for an extended period of time.
 It is important to offer the child a demonstration first otherwise, they can become frustrated quickly as they run out of string shortly if they don’t practice lacing in the correct order.